thrash-lab/viability_test/README.md

 ```

 ```
-Predicting outcome of a DTE experiment using 4 processors and 999 bootstraps

     You simulated a DTE where you inoculated 2000 wells with an average of 2 cells per well.
     Your estimated relative abundance for your taxon of interest was:       50.000% Your estimated viability of your taxon of interest was:                 0.900%